Om-minfy/github-assessment-1/Readme.md

   created_at: 2025-05-28T10:22:49.890+00:00

 ### Step 7: Status should be false by default:
-- db.tasks.insert_one({
+- db.tasks.insertOne({
-    "description": "New task from user",
+    description: "New task from user",
-    "status": False,
+    status: false,
-    "created_at": datetime.datetime.utcnow()
+    created_at: new Date()
 })

 ### Step 8: Update the status field from false to true for a specific task: